 - The appropriate ports are open.

-See the Ivanti Tunnel for macOS Release Notes.
+See the Ivanti Tunnel for iOS Release Notes.

-Follow the instructions in the Using a Self-signed certificate with Standalone Sentry and Ivanti Tunnel knowledge base article in the Support and Knowledge Base portal at
+- Follow the instructions in the Using a Self-signed certificate with Standalone Sentry and Ivanti Tunnel knowledge base article in the Support and Knowledge Base portal at

 If the self-signed certificate is changed at any time, you must push the changed certificate to the device, otherwise there may be a disruption in service.
 Therefore, Ivanti recommends using a certificate from a trusted certificate authority for the Standalone Sentry.